arionum/pool/README.md

 - Bugfix: On individual miner page - when no payment ever last payment date is shown as No Payment Yet
 - Change: On info page - old mining info removed, pool details (rewards/degradation/payout/DL) are read from the config file
 - Change: On info page - discord handle can be set in config

-With the current setup payments are split from updates.

-Run payments to crontab every x hours, min payment can remain low, but it will prevent big miners from massive small payments.

-Run update in seperate crontab every 1 minute.

-Optional: Run poolsanity as systemd-service